third-meow/effective-train/README.md

 # effective-train
-convolutional neural nets using keras in the pursuit of education
+convolutional neural nets using ~~keras~~pyTorch in the pursuit of education

 ## log